 4. Post menopause: The time in your life after you have not had a period for 12 consecutive months.

-These symptoms can develop slowly and it is not immediately obvious that the cause is fluctuating hormones.
 If you feel concerned about your health and well being then make an appointment with your Doctor, explain how you are feeling and ask if it could be fluctuating hormones.
 Your Doctor can suggest a range of options including hormone replacement therapy.
 (HRT)

 WHAT IS HRT?